Skip to content

 }

-Missing field behavior specifies how the search API handles documents that are missing certain fields when performing searches.
-This is beneficial when using Unified Search, which returns both products and content which do not share all fields.
+Missing field behavior specifies how Ecommerce Search should handle documents that are missing the filter fields during searches.
+This is useful when using Unified search, which returns both products and content that do not share all fields.
 For example, content does not have a stock or price field, but products do.

-When defining a filter you can populate the missing field behavior field.
+When defining a filter you can specify the missing field behavior.
 The default behavior is ignoring the document.

-MatchDocument Documents with missing fields will be included regardless of filter value.
+MatchDocument Documents with missing fields will be included.

-IgnoreDocument Documents with missing fields will be filtered away.
+IgnoreDocument Documents with missing fields will be filtered.
+Yes

 When searching with a domain filter on price, with MissingFieldBehavior set to MatchDocument, ECS will return both content and products.
 With MissingFieldBehavior set to IgnoreDocument only the products will be returned as the content doesn't have the price field.